QUT-AMS/Constitution/Role-Descriptions.md

 > [!NOTE]
 > Requires previous AIML Executive experience 1yr, 5-8 hours per week, in-person event attendance required

-The President is the club’s main ambassador and is responsible for chairing club meetings.
-At events, the President is the one to mingle with club members, and not be carried away with managing the day-to-day operations of the club.
+The President leads the club's overall direction and serves as its main ambassador, guiding the Executive Team while representing AIML to the university and beyond.

 Responsibilities:
 - Define the club's goals and priorities to ensure all activities align with its mission and values.